-minimum four-foot-wide А clear pedestrian path should be provided for access to the bus stop waiting area and loading area.
+A minimum four-foot-wide clear pedestrian path should be provided for access to the bus stop waiting area and loading area.
 A sidewalk that connects the bus stop to adjacent development or neighborhoods is the most common solution.
 The sidewalk or trail should provide a clear pedestrian path to and from the bus stop area, the bus stop loading pad, and the bus shelter or bench, when present.

 A stop location adjacent to a trail can be accommodated by providing a short pedestrian link to the bus pad and waiting area.
-The trail can be used as a loading pad if it is wide enough provide to pedestrian passing space in addition to the loading pad area and is located adjacent to the roadway.
-Cinder, gravel, or dirt trail surfaces are not suitable to withstand from waiting wear passengers.
-A hard or impervious surface can be incorporated into the area of the trail used for the bus stop.
+The trail can be used as a loading pad if it is wide enough to pedestrian provide passing space in addition to the loading pad area and is located adjacent to the roadway.
+Cinder, aravel. dirt trail or surfaces are not suitable to withstand wear from waiting passengers. А hard or impervious surface can be incorporated into the area of the trail used for the bus stop.